BIMO-Team/YAne/README.md

 ### Command-Line Options
 * For description and usage of the function and its flags, execute `yane downloadmock --help`.
-* Outputs from this step are downloaded sequence and taxonomic information from NCBI database in QIIME2's artifact file format (`sequence.qza` and `taxonomy.qza`) located in the automatically generated directory called `NCBI_data`
+* Outputs from this step are downloaded sequence and taxonomic information from NCBI database in QIIME2's artifact file format (`sequence.qza` and `taxonomy.qza`) located in the automatically generated directory called `NCBI_data`.
+This directory will be generated at the location where the command `yane downloadmock` is run, and users are required to stay in the same directory to successfully run other yane's commands throughout the processes.

 | Category | Flag | Description | Remarks |
 | :--- | :--- | :--- | :--- |